Ashad001/ML-DL-Projects/README.md

       - Description: This project will use real-life time series data of temperature in Melbourne and make predictions using combinations of RNNs, CNNs, and LSTMs.

 13. **Project 13**: [Dialogue Summarization using Generative AI](https://github.com/Ashad001/ML-DL-Projects/tree/main/DialogueSummarize)
-      - Description: This project uses HuggingFace FLAN-T5 model to summarize text and features techniques to improve model performance.
+      - Description: This project uses HuggingFace' FLAN-T5 model to summarize text and features techniques to improve model performance.

 ## Acknolegments

-Some projects are part of a Lab assignment from deeplearning.ai courses and are mentioned in project's README!
+Some projects are part of Lab assignments from deeplearning.ai courses and are mentioned in project's README!

 ## Contributions
 Contributions to the projects are welcome!
 If you have any bug fixes, feature enhancements, or new project suggestions, feel free to submit a pull request or open an issue.